MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-install-os.md

 ## Install required Windows roles

 1. Install the Hyper-V role.
-Run the following command:
+Run the following command on each server of the cluster:

     ```powershell
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All